ojr23/InterpretationBias/README.md

 ### Structural Equation Model of the factor structure with regression

-We can now feed this factor structure into a structural equation model with the original regression analysis in it.
+We can now feed this factor structure into a structural equation model with the original regression analysis (on p(mid as high) and drift rate) in it.
 This is similar to the linear regression, although it allows the different items of the questionnaire to have varying influence over the summary questionnaire 'factors'.
+As above we provide estimates where missing data is listwise deleted (N=990) or where missing data is estimated using maximum likelihood (N=1066).
+The more conservative listwise deleted version is resported in the manuscript, but as can be seen the inference remains the same (albeit with slightly larger effect sizes in the estimated N=1066 version)

 ``` r
 ###SEM